Snorlaxnotthin/Music_ranking_project/README.md

 # Music_ranking_project

+We use machine learning to predict the danceability of music track.

 We evaluated the performance between different models, including precision, scalability and efficiency.
 Most of the parameters we use is tested by cross-validation.

 ### Data Preprocess